polytropoi/DataMangler/README.md

 4. In the unity client, enter localhost:8092 in the "host" variable field under the DataMangler object
 5. play the demo project, and you should be able to create users, sign in, test scoring, activities, and purchases

-Download the Unity demo client at https://servicemedia.s3.amazonaws.com/smDataMangler_5x.zip
+Download the Unity demo client at https://servicemedia.s3.amazonaws.com/smDataMangler_5x.zip  - note, the Unity client requires the JSON.net package, available on the Unity Asset store.